Influences and Challenges of Technology to Piano Lessons

 By Lita Zagala

 We know how smart phones and other devices have taken over a part of our lives, and how the internet is changing the way we do things and deal with people.
 Music, like other art forms and professions, enjoys the benefits from technology.
-For example, YouTube is full of videos of artists’ performances that serve as good examples of how a piece should be played.
+For example, YouTube is full of videos of artists’ piano performances that serve as good examples of how a piece should be played.

 New challenges in teaching